 Landlords can advertise listings with a real estate specific site such as Zillow or Apartments.com.
-Note that Zillow has recently started charging $9/week for advertising each property whereas before they had been free.
 Other online options include social media platforms like Facebook or Nextdoor or a more general site such as the ever popular Craigslist.
 Many of these online advertising options are free, which is a real plus for the landlord’s bottom line.

 A simple yard sign can still catch the eyes of a promising tenant.
 The cost for the “For Rent” sign in your yard is minimal.

 For tenants who prefer to search online, pictures become a critical basis for decision making.
 Landlords should post high quality photos of the empty unit so tenants searching online have a good idea of the rental property and can make a decision from the photos alone.
 With today’s smartphones, landlords can take their own high quality photos instead of hiring a professional photographer.
 Once a tenant is serious about renting a particular property, they benefit from a physical walk through of the rental property.

 3. Be Responsive to Inquiries

 In describing your rental property, identify key selling points.
 For example, you will want to mention if you accept online rent payment, as that may be an important criteria for tenants.
 While the description of your property for rent should be thorough, tenants may have questions.
 Providing accurate contact information and responding promptly to inquiries makes your unit and your reputation as a landlord positive selling points.
 In terms of cost here, it will be your time again.
 Being a responsive landlord will help you meet your goal of filling your vacancy as quickly as possible.